 Normal Eating is a Link Between Mental and Physical Factors

-Perhaps eating normally has even more to do with making a conscious effort to exclude the mental factors that influence our food habits.
-If we our “sane” with our own approach to eating, then maybe we can meet that good balance between eating simply and eating without extremes.
+Perhaps eating normally means making a conscious effort to exclude the mental factors that influence our food habits.
+If we our balanced with our own approach to eating, then maybe we can meet that good balance between eating simply and eating without extremes.
 Think about your own eating style.
 Do you eat mindlessly?
 Eat while multi-tasking?
 Feel guilty or bad when you are eating?
 Check out this concise and accurate article from Melanie Greenberg, from The Mindful Self-Express.
 Dr. Greenberg highlights some important mental factors that inhibit healthy and normal eating and gives suggestions on how to “transform your relationship with food.”
 She emphasizes the outside influences on the media and society and how these play a role in how we picture our perfect body.
 Do you think more of us need to stop pushing to be thin?
 And why do so many of us have negative thoughts about our bodies so we feel guilty and bad whenever we eat?
-September is just around the corner.
-Changes back to the routine.
-Time to focus and feel positive.
-Hey, our kids are the future.
+Our kids are the future.
 How can we “fix” or slow down childhood obesity if we don’t start being “normal eating” role models for them?
-Are you a great role model for your kids?
-Let me know what you do to keep them with a healthy attitude around food.
-Shout out some feedback in the comments section below or send me an email to: firstname.lastname@example.org

 If you have reached the end and want to read more articles like this, you can subscribe to BrightonYourHealth monthly newsletter and article updates.
 By subscribing you can receive your free 13 page E-report on “How to Eat Like the French Without a Food Snob Attitude.”

 Click here to subscribe: